OK Garage

-OK Garage (also known as All Revved Up) is a 1998 film written and directed by Brandon Cole.
+OK Garage (also known as All Revved Up) is a 1998 American comedy-drama film written and directed by Brandon Cole.
 The film won several awards at different film festivals.
 It premiered in the United States at the Los Angeles Independent Film Festival.

 Plot

 A woman who gets swindled by a garage mechanic enlists her neighbor and his best friend in exacting some kind of revenge.